How to reduce plastic waste and pollution in your everyday life

 Follow:

 Plastic pollution is a key environmental issue worldwide.
-Of the 4 million tonnes of plastic waste that is thrown away in Canada every year, only 9% is recycled.
-The rest ends up in landfills and the environment, littering parks, beaches, streets, and other places of we value.
+Of the almost five million tonnes of plastic waste that was thrown away in Canada in 2021, only 7% was recycled.
+The rest ends up in landfills and the environment, littering parks, beaches, streets, and other places we value.

 So, what can we do?
 We can rethink how we use plastic in our daily lives and take the #BeatPlasticPollution Challenge!

-This #PlasticFreeJuly, we challenge you to choose alternatives to every day single-use plastic items, such as reusable and plastic free alternatives.
+We challenge you to choose earth-friendly alternatives to everyday single-use and disposable plastic items, such as reusable and plastic-free alternatives.

 Bathroom swaps